cwendorf/Sourcebook/JASP/data-analysis/independent.md

 5. Move the Independent Variable to the "Grouping Variable" box.

 6. Output will automatically appear on the right side of the window.
-Output can be copied and pasted into other software for printing.

 <p align="center"><kbd><img src="independent2.png"></kbd></p>